-Bloomberg drops out, backs Biden in Democratic presidential race
+Bloomberg is out of the presidential contest but his money stays in

 His past as a Republican also dogged him during his presidential run.
 Warren attacked Bloomberg at the Democrats’ Feb.
 25 debate for giving money in 2012 to support the election campaign of South Carolina Senator Lindsey Graham, a Republican and a key ally of Trump.

-Reporting by Jason Lange; editing by Jonathan Oatis and Howard Goller
+Reporting by Jason Lange; Editing by Richard Valdmanis, Jonathan Oatis and Howard Goller